serverless/blog/posts/2017-10-19-3rd-party-rest-api-to-graphql-serverless.md

 It's now designed such that you can use it completely independently from GraphQL as a standalone library to interact with the Flickr API.
 It's also broken up into multiple parts, such that you can import only what you need to keep the bundle size down.

-The connector is fairly simple -- you can check the [code here](https://github.com/Saeris/Flickr-Wormhole/blob/develop/src/flickr.js).
+The connector is fairly simple—you can check the [code here](https://github.com/Saeris/Flickr-Wormhole/blob/develop/src/flickr.js).
 There are two methods: `fetchResource`, which is invoked by the GraphQL method handlers to get Flickr data, and `fetch` which is used under the hood to make a request to the Flickr API.

 The connector includes a Dataloader instance to cache results of each REST call.
 If a method handler calls `fetchResource` with the same arguments that another method handler has used, it will return the cached results.
 Otherwise, the connector will call `fetch` to hit the Flickr API, cache the results, and return them to the handler.